p2panda/handbook/spec/README.md

 - **Browser friendly:** Since clients only sign and send new data to servers they can easily be implemented for websites.
 - **Open schemas:** Clients suggest data schemas and schema migrations which servers can support, by validating, storing and indexing the data for the network.
 - **Encryption:** Node communication is end-to-end encrypted, on-chain messages can be encrypted for particular users (asymmetrically) or groups sharing the same key (symmetrically).
-- **Single writer:** Data can only be created or changed by the same author.
+- **Single writer:** Published data can only be changed by its original author.
 - **Local deletion:** Data can partically be deleted without loosing verifiability and data integrity.
 - **Partial replication:** Servers do not need to download the whole log to verify data.
 - **Flexible network topologies:** Depending on the needs and choosen trade-offs of the users or communities a network can consist of federated servers or independent, fully decentralized offline-first nodes.